ggcarrots/python-carrots/source/classes.rst

             current_move = 'O'

-And so we managed to recreate the game from the previous chapter, but now using classes (one could even say, in a more *classy* way).
+...And so we've managed to recreate the game from the previous chapter, but now using classes (one could even say, in a more *classy* way).
 Of course still the game goes on forever.
 Let's put ``board`` in charge of checking whether the game should end or not.
+(We will write here only the fragments of code that are new or changed.)

 .. code:: python

     class TicTacToeBoard:

-        # ... (init, add_cross, add_nought stay the same)

         def check(self):
             """